Homepage

 On-site: a boutique restaurant, light-filled art galleries, a stylish design shop and elegant spaces that can be hired for meetings, events and functions.

 78 Derngate was the architect's final major commission; his visionary patron, Northampton model engineer, W.J Bassett-Lowke.
-It is the only place in the world where Mackintosh's mature architectural and interior style can be seen in their original setting.
+It is the only place outside Scotland in which Mackintosh's mature architectural and interior style can be seen in their original setting.
 As such, the house has drawn many thousands of visitors from around the globe.

 Now you can follow in their footsteps and see this unique work from one of Britain's most influential and celebrated designers.
 Famed, not only for its Charles Rennie Mackintosh design but now also as an elegant and special venue.
 Afternoon tea, fabulous food, stylish shopping, inspirational art exhibitions, business meetings and corporate events.